jos2254119-byte/CIS133DA-L3-Project/README.md

    - Create a **first-level heading** with the following text: Basic Template
    - Create a **paragraph** under this heading with dummy text (see <a title="Working with Paragraphs" href="https://riosalado.coursearc.com/content/cis133da-in-v12/lesson-3-introduction-html/working-with-paragraphs" target="_blank" rel="noopener">Working with Paragraphs</a>) as the text within the paragraph.
    - Create a **second-level heading** with your first and last name as the text.
    - **Add at least one paragraph** under this second-level heading with a brief intro about yourself so your instructor can get to know you a bit more.
-You can include details about you educational goals, what you hope to get out of the course, etc.
+You can include details about your educational goals, what you hope to get out of the course, etc.
    - Create **another paragraph** after your bio paragraph(s) with general contact information with each contact method **on a separate line** within a single paragraph.
 Include:
       - The text "Phone:" along with a fake phone number.
       - The text "Email:" along with your student email address.